2002 Detroit Lions season

-The 2002 season was the Detroit Lions' 73rd in the National Football League.
+The 2002 season was the Detroit Lions' 73rd in the National Football League (NFL).
 It was the Lions’ inaugural season at the new Ford Field in Downtown Detroit and their first in the city since the team left Tiger Stadium after the 1974 season.
 Following the season, Marty Mornhinweg was fired and Steve Mariucci was hired as the Lions' head coach.
 The Lions entered the 2002 season looking to improve on their 2–14 record from 2001 and make the playoffs for the first time since 1999.

 They improved on their record, winning 3 games.
 However, the new stadium didn't help the team overall, and they continued to disappoint, beginning the season with three consecutive losses.
 By week 9, the Lions had a 3–5 record after a win over the Dallas Cowboys.
 However, after that win, the Lions lost their remaining 8 games to finish the season 3–13 and failed to reach the playoffs.
 The Lions also went 0–8 on the road for the second straight season.
 As a result, Marty Mornhinweg was fired after the season.
 In his 2 seasons as head coach, the Lions went 5–27 for a winning percentage of .156.